 The combination of a steam piston engine with a steam turbine is sensible only in the event that LFG with an extremely high pollutant concentration needs to be disposed of in a high temperature flare because it is not suitable for utilization in gas engines.
 In this case the only alternative is indirect steam generation with a waste heat boiler.
 The efficiency ratio, however, will be quite low.

 3.4 Utilization of low calorific value gas

-Please refer to Figure 6 of low calorific gas, the so - called "lean gas"
+Please refer to Figure 5 for a definition of low calorific value gas, the so-called "lean gas"